Natural Treatment For Tinnitus With Chinese Medicine

 - Liver & Gallbladder Heat: Another commonly seen deficiency that often coincides with tinnitus is liver and gallbladder heat.
 The gallbladder meridian happens to be connected to the liver meridian, and this meridian travels past the ear.
 (4) With excessive liver and gallbladder heat, symptoms of tinnitus are common.

 With these deficiencies, the tinnitus may be linked to emotional changes, and an increase in ringing in the ears is usually observed after irritation.
 Clearing liver and gallbladder heat through acupuncture is a key part of reducing tinnitus symptoms and providing permanent relief from tinnitus.

-Acupuncture combined with the herbal formula Liu Wei Di Huang Wan (Rehmannia Six Formula) relieves tinnitus symptoms and provides long lasting results.
+Acupuncture combined with the herbal formula Liu Wei Di Huang Wan (Rehmannia Six Formula) can relieve tinnitus symptoms and provides long lasting results.

 Acupuncture for Tinnitus

 Acupuncture is an amazing approach to providing relief from tinnitus and targeting any meridians that may need clearing, and that may be worsening your tinnitus symptoms.A professional Acupuncturist may use acupuncture points under the ear along with any other points in the body that may correlate to meridians that need support.

 If you are interested in trying acupuncture for tinnitus, here’s what you can expect.

 During an acupuncture session, thin needles are placed into the skin.
 These thin needles are strategically placed to help stimulate specific points that will be determined based on your intake information, tongue, and pulse observations.

 According to Traditional Chinese Medicine, stimulating specific points helps clear any blockages that may be present along your meridians.
 This can help restore qi to the organs that need it the most, and help reduce the tinnitus symptoms.